This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

-Our travellers’ wildlife sightings from Kimondo Camp
+Our travellers’ wildlife sightings from Ubuntu Camp

-Since mid-2018, many of our travellers who stayed at Kimondo Camp have kindly recorded their wildlife sightings and shared them with us.
+Since mid-2018, many of our travellers who stayed at Ubuntu Camp have kindly recorded their wildlife sightings and shared them with us.
 The results are below.
 Click an animal to see more, and here to see more on our methodology.

 Giraffe